EQUITY & ACCESS

 ORG-WIDE: The SADC board finalized a new mission and vision statement in September.
 Shawl-Anderson Dance Center’s mission is to build and support a vital and inclusive community for movers of all ages and styles.
 Vision: SADC shares in the work of re-imagining and creating equitable and positive spaces for expression in the East Bay.Please see the About page to learn more.

 BOARD: The board has new subcommittees that are meeting frequently between regular board meetings to advance the organization's work.
-This includes a new DEIA committee, with board member Ashley Gayle leading the group.
-The committee has met several times in the past two months and is finalizing the Racial Equity Statement for SADC.
+This includes a new DEIA committee, which has met several times in the past several months and has developed a Racial Equity Statement for SADC.
+This can be found on the About page referenced above.

 ORG-WIDE: As of September 2021, SADC is actively giving Shuumi Land Tax via the Sogorea Te’ Land Trust.
 SADC will give Shuumi on a quarterly basis.